 Employees must follow all applicable state and federal laws regarding the acceptance as an individual any fee, gift, or other valuable item (including the maximum value of the gift and reporting requirements) in the course of performing the duties of their position from vendors, grant applicants, or persons doing business with the Agency.
-Employees and officers may accept such items as candy, cake, cookies, or other items of nominal value (in compliance with state law) that are intended to be complimentary or appreciative in nature and that would be made available for general office consumption or use.
-Meals and miscellaneous travel expenses related to the conduct of Agency business are exempt from this policy, but may be covered under State Economic Interest laws.
+Employees and officers may accept such items as candy, cake, cookies, or other items of nominal value (currently under \$50.00 per vendor consistent with state reporting laws) that are intended to be complimentary or appreciative in nature and that would be made available for general office consumption or use.
+Meals and miscellaneous travel expenses related to the conduct of Agency business are exempt from this policy, but may be covered under State Economic Interest laws, which establish reporting requirements and gift limitations.